 The talk has been given to

-A more academically oriented version will be given in February and March, 2017, at the
+A more academically oriented version was given in February and March, 2017, at the

 Royal Botanical Garden, Sydney.